-- Dabigatran is taken as one capsule twice daily (morning and evening) - Dabigatran capsules should be swallowed whole do not break or chew them - Keep the dabigatran capsules in the packaging or bottle that it comes in - You do not have to avoid any particular food while taking dabigatran - It is very important that you remember to take the dabigatran as advised.
-Missing doses may increase your risk of developing a stroke - If you do miss a dose of dabigatran, you should take it as soon as you can.
-However, you should not double your dose to make up for a missed dose
+- Dabigatran is taken as one capsule twice a day (morning and evening). - Dabigatran capsules should be swallowed whole do not break or chew them. - Dabigatran capsules can be taken before or after food.
+There are no restrictions on food that can be eaten whilst taking dabigatran. - It is very important that you remember to take the dabigatran as advised. - Missing doses may increase your risk of developing blood clots.
+If you do miss a dose of dabigatran, you should take it as soon as you can.
+However, you should not double your dose to make up for a missed dose. - · Keep the dabigatran capsules in the packaging or bottle that it comes in